 Tableau COUNT Function

-The Tableau COUNT function is one of the Tableau aggregate function, which is used to find the number of not null values.
-The syntax of this Tableau COUNT is as shown below:
+The COUNT is one of the Tableau aggregate functions, which is useful to find the number of not null values.
+The syntax of this COUNT is as shown below:

 COUNT(Expression)